PadsterH2012/Instructors/project_instructions/docs/simulate-mode.md

 Project Root: [Full path to project root directory]
 ```

-### Working Directory Establishment
+### Working Directory and Date/Time Establishment
-- Agents MUST establish and log their current working directory (pwd) at the start of execution
+- Agents MUST establish and log their current working directory (pwd) AND current date/time at the start of execution
+- Execute these commands immediately upon startup: `pwd` and `date '+%Y-%m-%d %H:%M:%S %Z'`
-- This working directory context is CRITICAL for accurate relative path calculations
+- This working directory and timestamp context is CRITICAL for accurate relative path calculations and research context
-- All file operations and command executions depend on this established working directory
+- All file operations, command executions, and API calls depend on this established context
-- Log the full path (e.g., `/home/user/ProjectA`) for reference throughout execution
+- Log the full path (e.g., `/home/user/ProjectA`) and timestamp for reference throughout execution
+- **SIMULATION REQUIREMENT**: This applies to ALL simulation modes - agents must know current date/time for accurate logging

 ## Simulate Mode Rules

+### Standard Simulation
 - ✅ **API calls scale with level**: L1-3 (1 call), L4-6 (2 calls), L7-9 (3 calls)
 - ✅ **Operations complexity increases** with level
 - ✅ **Switches add specific operation types** to simulation